Basel-City 2026: All Verified Changes

 - Continuing education: job-related course fees are deductible without an amount limit.

-- Health costs: amounts above your deductible borne by yourself.
+- Health costs: amounts above your deductible that you bear yourself.

 Health insurance premiums: what Basel-Stadt residents pay in 2026